marcorusso97/-ML-Gamma-telescope-/README.md

 # Classification on Gamma Telescope Dataset

-Jupyter notebook related to my project "MAGIC Gamma Telescope Dataset" for a university course
+Jupyter notebook related to the use of Machine Learning classification techniques on the MAGIC Gamma Telescope Dataset for a university course.